rretkute/COVID19Transm/README.md

 Outbreak data is the COVID-19 epidemic in Hubei province in China as curated @: https://github.com/jriou/covid_adjusted_cfr

-Contact pattern Prem, Cook and Jit 2017, PLoS     Comput     Biol 123, "Projecting social contact matrices in 152 countries using contact surveys and demographic data",  https://doi.org/10.1371/journal.pcbi.1005697
+Contact pattern from: Prem, Cook and Jit 2017, PLoS     Comput     Biol 123, "Projecting social contact matrices in 152 countries using contact surveys and demographic data",  https://doi.org/10.1371/journal.pcbi.1005697

 Figure 1.
 Comparing observed outbreak data with model simulations: number of daily cases (left) and percentage of cases in different age groups (right).
 ![](ABC_COVID19_results.png)